wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/1-flow-introduction.md

 ![Flow conceptual sketch](../media/flow-conceptual.png)

-When you sign up, you can connect to more than 100 services, and can manage data either in the cloud or in on-premises sources like SharePoint and Microsoft SQL Server.
-The list of applications and services that you can use with Microsoft Flow grows constantly.
+When you sign up, you can connect to more than 220 services, and can manage data either in the cloud or in on-premises sources like SharePoint and Microsoft SQL Server.
+The list of applications you can use with Microsoft Flow grows constantly.

 ![List of services](../media/flow-services.png)